layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/advance-concepts-of-service-meshes/conclusion/quiz.md

         text: "Observability and telemetry"
         is_correct: true
   - id: "q3"
-    text: "What type of platform is Meshery described as?"
+    text: "Which engineering platform is used for service mesh management?"
     type: "short_answer"
     marks: 2
-    correct_answer: "self-service engineering platform"
+    correct_answer: "Meshery"
 ---